Hosted by Jonathan Wojcik

 Merge - By H. Wormwood and T. Brewster - these two girls are really close.
 Really really really close.
 At least their families are supportive?

 Many past winners have continued to submit some of the greatest entries every cookoff - it just wouldn't feel right to keep announcing the same winners over and over.
 For 2015's contest, we're experimentally introducing a new "returning champions" category.
 Is it cheap to exempt prior victors from the main winner's list, or is immortalizing them here its own honor, while giving new writers a chance to shine?
 Let me know your thoughts!

 Sky Gardens - By Izzy Winchester - A short, humorously twisted piece from one of the first five winners of our very first cookoff!

-The Gelatin Courts - by John Vallone - a surreal amphibian odyssey inspired by some of last year's user-submitted nightmares is actually one of my very favorite entries this entire cookoff; John might have won for this one alone if he hadn't already been creaming the competition year after year.
-He's also given us the hilarious Keep Off the Lawn, the genuinely frightening Before the Experiment based on a jokey idea from this site's past, and Where's Old Jack, masterfully written like an authentic, traditional ghost story in the style of Tailypo or Me-tie-dough-ty-walker.
-Mr. Vallone has submitted many more top-tier stories this year, so give his name a search!
+The Gelatin Courts - by Irene Vallone - a surreal amphibian odyssey inspired by some of last year's user-submitted nightmares is actually one of my very favorite entries this entire cookoff; Irene might have won for this one alone if she hadn't already been creaming the competition year after year.
+She's also given us the hilarious Keep Off the Lawn, the genuinely frightening Before the Experiment based on a jokey idea from this site's past, and Where's Old Jack, masterfully written like an authentic, traditional ghost story in the style of Tailypo or Me-tie-dough-ty-walker.
+Ms. Vallone has submitted many more top-tier stories this year, so give her name a search!

 Clémence and Pikaia by Lee Sherman - the INCREDIBLY creepy story of a set of twins.
 Short and straight to the horror.
 Lee Sherman also submitted Land Meets Sea, one of those stories offering extensive build-up to one little final punchline you never see coming, and the gooey monster tale The Purple Ooze.